| Trimming

 NOT the look desired.
 The area at the base of the tail is customarily

-not groomed to separate the tail from the feathering on the butt, as is
+not groomed to separate the tail from the feathering on the butt, as is done

 |